MicrosoftDocs/customer-voice/fp-docs/survey-text-format.md

 # Format text in a survey

 Format text in a survey to change font style, font color, font name, and font size.
-You can apply formatting to the following elements in a survey:
+You can apply formatting to the following elements:

 - Survey heading
 - Survey description